Portfolio manager’s Letter March – April 2013

 The Fourth had been CEO a little over one year when he received the buyout offer from AmBev.
 His defense was to pursue a buyout the Mexican brewer Grupo Modelo.
 A plan that, if it had completed, would have made AB too expensive because AmBev would not have been able raise enough money to buy the company that resulted from a merger of Modelo and Anheuser-Busch merger.

-A judgment of the Busch Family mentioned in both books was that, the father and son were known around headquarters as “Crazy and Lazy”.
-Contrast this to the management philosophy of the new AB-InBev CEO Brito, from an interview he gave at the Stanford Graduate School of Business:
+A judgment of the Busch Family mentioned in “Bitter Brew” and “Dethroning the King” was that, the father and son were known around headquarters as “Crazy and Lazy”.
+Contrast this mention in “Bitter Brew” to the management philosophy of the new AB-InBev CEO Brito, from an interview he gave at the Stanford Graduate School of Business:

 “success of a corporation hinges on hiring high-performing individuals, who bring passion and commitment to the job, and on building a company culture that keeps them.”